Philippe Cousteau Anchor Museum

 The Philippe Cousteau Anchor Museum (Museo de Anclas Philippe Cousteau) is located in Salinas, a town within the Castrillón municipality of Asturias, Spain.
 It is reached by the N-632.

 The open-air museum is situated on La Peñona peninsula at one end of the beach near the Arnao tunnel.
-It includes sales and deck anchors, along with a large, ceramic mural.
+It includes sails and deck anchors, along with a large, ceramic mural.
 The featured bust of Philippe Cousteau is the work of sculptor Vicente Menendez-Santarúa Prendes.

 One of the anchors is from the bulk carrier Castillo de Salas that ran aground over rocks near Gijon in 1986.